 It is generally assumed that you must be holding drugs to be charged with possession.
 This is not true.
 You may be charged in any of the following ways:

-- Actual possession, where the drugs are on your person like in your pocket.
+Actual possession: Drugs are on your person, like in your pocket.

-- Constructive possession, where the drugs are in an easily accessible place like your car.
+Constructive possession: The drugs are in an easily accessible place like your car.

-- Joint possession, where the drug is in a shared space
+Joint possession: The drug is in a shared space.

 Why You Should Hire a Criminal Defense Attorney

-At the Law Office of Christopher Chaney, our criminal defense lawyers know that those charged with drug crimes often need rehabilitation and compassion instead of harsh criminal penalties, and this philosophy drives everything we do both in and out of the courtroom.
+At the Law Office of Christopher Chaney, our criminal defense lawyers know that those charged with drug crimes often need rehabilitation and compassion instead of harsh criminal penalties.
+This philosophy drives everything we do both in and out of the courtroom.

 You will face more than prison time if you are convicted of drug possession.
 A conviction could mean:

-- It will look unfavorable if you attempt to get custody of children.
+It will look unfavorable if you attempt to get custody of the children.

 A drug possession conviction can carry many other consequences.
 Fortunately, Christopher Chaney can speak with you honestly and help reduce your charges.

-If you are facing drug charges in Southern California, trusted criminal defense attorney Christopher Chaney and his team of dedicated Los Angeles drug attorneys have both the experience and empathy you need to effectively fight your charges and begin to get your life back on track.
+If you face drug charges in Southern California, trusted criminal defense attorney Christopher Chaney and his team of dedicated Los Angeles drug attorneys have both the experience and empathy you need to effectively fight your charges and begin to get your life back on track.